itsusif/good.db/README.md

-## What is go.db ?
+## What is good.db ?

-- go.db is a lightweight and easy-to-use Node.js library that enables developers to work with JSON files as a simple local database.
+- good.db is a lightweight and easy-to-use Node.js library that enables developers to work with JSON files as a simple local database.
 It allows you to perform various database-like operations, such as setting, getting, adding, deleting, pushing, and pulling data from a JSON file.